YitingLiu97/portfolio-2020/_posts/2020-03-05-all-connecting.md

 ---
 layout: post
-title:  "All Connecting"
+title: "Interactive Video Sculpture - All Connect"
 date:   2020-03-05
-description: An interactive video sculpture that exposes the systems of the Internet in real-time.
+permalink: all-connect-internet-systems-sculpture
-permalink: all-connect
+description: "All Connect is an interactive video sculpture that exposes the underlying systems of the Internet in real-time, providing a unique digital experience."

 category: sculpture
 tags:
 - Installation